dask/dask/docs/source/deploying-cli.rst

 particular ports or tell Dask to listen on particular ports with the ``--port`` and ``--worker-port`` keywords.::

-   dask-scheduler --port 8000
+   dask scheduler --port 8000
-   dask-worker --dashboard-address 8000 --nanny-port 8001
+   dask worker --dashboard-address 8000 --nanny-port 8001

 Nanny Processes